aflashyrhetoric/aflashyrhetoric.github.io/content/posts/full-stack.md

 ### A Real Full-Stack Developer

 > "'Full-stack' is such a buzzword lately.
-But Ryu is, I think, the first real full-stack developer I've met." - A coworker
+But [Bob] is, I think, the first real full-stack developer I've met." - A coworker

-Ryu is a **Server Engineer** at Nulab.
-A core developer on Nulab's project management application [Backlog](https://backlogtool.com) and now focusing his efforts on [Cacoo](https://cacoo.com), Ryu has had extensive experience in building up and maintaining a product.
+We'll refer to him as Bob.
+Bob is, by title, a **Server Engineer** at Nulab.
+A core developer on Nulab's project management application [Backlog](https://backlogtool.com) and now focusing his efforts on [Cacoo](https://cacoo.com), [Bob] has had extensive experience in building up and maintaining a product.
 His favorite language is Perl, though he has worked with Java, Haxe, Ruby, Go, PHP, and HTML/CSS/JS in non-trivial applications.

-He oversees servers and monitors server health and updates, creates and manages many DevOps-related automation scripts for deployment and alert notifications, manages staging/production environments for multiple sites and applications, configures back-end analytics on various services, plans product feature launch schedules and coordinates things on a macro-level.
-And yet, he is also aware of cross-browser considerations, webpack plugins, responsive design best practices, multilingual support best practices, and CSS naming conventions.
+He oversees servers and monitors server health and updates, handles continuous integration/testing, manages staging/production environments for multiple sites and applications, configures back-end analytics on various services, plans product feature launch schedules and coordinates things on a macro-level.

+And yet, he is also aware of cross-browser considerations, webpack plugins, responsive design best practices, multilingual support best practices, CSS naming conventions, how to optimize Javascript bundles via code-splitting, how to tweak JS to prevent reflows/repaints, etc.

 He regularly reviews Pull Requests for both front-end and back-end code.

 #### Redefining "full-stack"

-This is purely a semantic discussion, but when such a vague term is used as a descriptor for a job opening, semantics matter.
+This is a semantic argument, but this vague term is very widely being used in the job market, so it's worth a second look.
+"Full-stack" is a term that we should only very cautiously apply to ourselves because of how diluted and inaccurate it's become.